 - Cutting down of disclosure requirements

-The simplified GST returns will also require data on the state or aggregated level instead of detailed or line level data, thereby reducing the amount of data a taxpayer was required to disclose for their transactions such as B2CL, Advances, ITC, etc.
+The New returns will also require data on the state or aggregated level instead of detailed or line level data, thereby reducing the amount of data a taxpayer was required to disclose for their transactions such as B2CL, Advances, ITC, etc.

 - Formalising Channel for ITC Claim

 Currently, in order to claim ITC, the taxpayer was required to self-compute his/her input tax credit and furnish the claim.
 Subsequently, for any discrepancy found between the ITC claim and GSTR 2A, the government would send a notice for the same.
 However, the New returns will regularise the whole ITC claiming process, i.e. instead of self-declaration of ITC, taxpayers will have to route it through their GST returns and annexures.

 - Auto-Computed Main returns

 Contrasting to the current GST regime, where the taxpayer is required to file their monthly returns on a self-declaration basis, the main returns under new return system will be calculated by the government based on the information submitted by the taxpayer and the supplier in the annexures, along with the taxpayer’s tax liability.